decentraland/bronzeage-node/README.md

 docker-compose up
 ```

+Mining will start by default.
+To disable this, edit the file `bin/start` and
+remove the `--startminer` argument.

 ## How can I edit the land I own?

 Once you mine some land, you can use Unity to edit its content.
 Check out the